 I love exploring and collecting design inspiration.
 There are so many amazing designers out there, and I feel lucky to be able to learn from there techniques.

 Here are a few of my favorite design resources for any skill level between beginner and pro.

 Mason Gentry created Design by Numbers to help explain the design process to non-designers.
 Unlike other books that focus on design history or theory, Gentry prefers to jump straight into practical advice.
-If you're new to creating websites or interested in understanding the process, check out his free 30-day email course or his book.
+If you're new to creating websites or interested in understanding the process, check out his book.

 I love Dribbble.
 I could spend hours (days even) looking through the designs posted there.
 But while that would be a beautiful way to spend my time, I can't justify the hit to my productivity.

 Instead, I turn to Dribbble while I'm researching an industry or looking for specific design solutions to problems I'm having.
 This gives me a lot of inspiration, lets me see a variety of solutions, and leads me to create a custom design of my own.

 Design for Hackers is another website full of great beginner web design tips.
 David Kadavy takes a historical approach to design, giving you the foundation you need to create amazing designs.